maizzle/maizzle.com/content/guides/amp-email.md

 ## Layout

-AMP for Email requires some special markup, so let's create an `amp.html` Layout and save it under `src/layouts`:
+AMP for Email requires some special markup, so let's create an `amp.html` Layout and save it under `layouts`:

 ```html [layouts/amp.html]
 <!doctype html>